Tobacco politics

+Tobacco control regulations

 Taxation

 Tobacco has been taxed by state governments in the United States for decades.
 The cumulative revenue of US tobacco taxation exceeded $32 billion in 2010, establishing a major revenue stream for government.
 That said, revenue from US tobacco taxation peaked in 2010 at $17.2 billion, and has steadily decreased every year since then with revenue in 2023 at $11.6 billion.

-The Contraband Cigarette Trafficking Act of 1978, a law that makes cigarette smuggling a felony punishable by up to 5 years in federal prison, is a means to prosecute smugglers who avoid paying duties on cigarettes.
+The US Contraband Cigarette Trafficking Act of 1978, a law that makes cigarette smuggling a felony punishable by up to 5 years in federal prison, is a means to prosecute smugglers who avoid paying duties on cigarettes.
 The Stop Tobacco Smuggling in the Territories Act of 2013 (H.R.
 338; 113th Congress), proposed during the 113th United States Congress, would have updated the Contraband Cigarette Trafficking Act to include American Samoa, the Commonwealth of the Northern Mariana Islands, and Guam, which were previously not extended to by the law.
 Although the bill was successfully passed in the House of Representatives, after much debate and discussion, it ultimately failed to gain approval in the Senate.
 This failure could have been due to a variety of factors, such as opposition from senators with differing political views, concerns over specific provisions within the bill, or procedural hurdles that prevented it from moving forward.
 As a result, despite its initial success in the House, the bill was unable to proceed through the full legislative process and become law.